RESEARCH STARTER

 Early Life

-Alex Katz was born in Brooklyn in July 1927, to immigrant parents.
-His father was born in Lida, a small town in Russia, where he studied to be a rabbi but later lost interest in working as a religious leader.
+Alex Katz was born in Brooklyn in July 1927 to immigrant parents.
+His father was born in Lida, which later became part of Belarus, where he studied to be a rabbi but later lost interest in working as a religious leader.
 He moved from his hometown to Berlin, where he lived for a short time before coming to the United States in 1922.
 Katz’s mother was also from Russia and spent time performing on the Yiddish stage in Russia and in the United States before she married.
 Katz’s parents were significant influences on developing his interest in art.
 As a child, Katz and his father would create watercolor paintings together.
 However, in 1944, Katz’s father was killed in a car accident.

 Life’s Work